 Toner:

 For the longest time, I didn’t think toner was necessary but recently changed my position.
 Toner should be the last step of your cleansing routine.
 If you use a toner, this is where you do it.
 Pat skin dry and apply all over with a cotton pad.
 This toner is my personal favorite!
-I wrote more about toners and why you need one in this post!
+I wrote more about toners and why you need one in this post.
+I also really like P50.

 Essence

 The next step is your essence.
 Whereas toner is the last step of cleansing, essence is the first step of skincare.
 (If you use it – you can read about my love of SK-II in this post.)
-I apply my essence (Right now my favorite essence is actually the newer Royal Fern one – it’s described as “if P50 and SK-II had a baby” and I think that’s pretty spot on).
+I apply my essence (Right now my favorite essence is actually Rhode’s glazing milk – it’s super hydrating and makes you GLOW.
+If I do the Biossance toner or P50, I like a really hydrating essence afterward.

-*Note: P50 is very very active and I consider it an acid, not an essence.
+*A note about: P50 is very very active and I consider it an acid, not an essence.
 I recommend only using at night, and if you do use it before bed don’t use other actives (retinol, Vit C, etc).
 Just moisturize.
-You could do a gentle serum like hyaluronic acid, but you don’t want to do much else.
+You could do a gentle serum like hyaluronic acid (this is my current favorite HA serum – it’s also wildly affordable!), but you don’t want to do much else.
 Also, re: P50, Helena did a great review of it!

 I wrote a longer post about the difference between essence and toner; highly recommend reading that if you are at all confused!